user-5005/Aws-Cloud_Practitioner/docs/source/index.rst

    introduction
    preparation steps
-   getting acquainted with aWS cloud quest a1 - static web hosting a2 - launch an amazon EC2 instance a3 - connect to an EC2 instance
+   getting acquainted with aws cloud quest a1 - static web hosting a2 - launch an amazon EC2 instance a3 - connect to an EC2 instance